Cooperation for northern expansion

 Challenging terrain

-As the lowest construction level is sufficiently far above the highest groundwater level, incinerator bottom ash classed HMVA-2 according to the German Secondary Aggregates Directive was permitted.
-REMEX SüdWest GmbH supplied the quality-controlled HMVA-2 ash from March 2024 to September 2025.
+The technical structure is located beneath a waterproof asphalt surface; the lowest installation level of the structure is sufficiently far away from the highest expected groundwater level.
+This means that the requirements of the German Secondary Aggregates Directive for the use of incinerator bottom ash aggregates (IBAA) of material class 2 are met.
+REMEX SüdWest GmbH supplied the quality-controlled IBA from March 2024 to September 2025.
 In total, 160,000 tonnes of 0/32 mm grain sized material stemming from the processing plant in Mannheim was transported to Kaiserslautern.

 The next steps